mlochbaum/BQN/doc/primitive.md

 ## Functions

-Functions that have significant differences from APL functions are marked with an asterisk.
-A few of the non-asterisk links go the the APL Wiki currently.
+Functions that have significant differences from APL equivalents or don't appear in APL are marked with an asterisk.

 | Glyph | Monadic                                             | Dyadic
 |-------|-----------------------------------------------------|---------